A simple cosmetic whitening treatment can take years off your appearance!

 Although teeth themselves whiten well, you should remember that any fillings or crowns will remain the same colour and may need replacing to match the new lighter shade of your teeth.

 Why go to a dental practice for teeth whitening?
-The General Dental Council, whose role is to protect patients, believes tooth whitening to be part of the practice of dentistry and should therefore only be carried out by the registered professionals that it regulates.
+The General Dental Council, whose role is to protect patients, believes tooth whitening to be part of the practice of dental care and should therefore only be carried out by the registered professionals that it regulates.
 It is important that your teeth are assessed by a dentist before starting treatment so they can assess whether the treatment is right for you.

 What about home kits you can buy?
 Many kits sold in the UK do not contain enough of the whitening product to be effective and some kits sold over the internet may contain mild acids and abrasives.
 (Source BDHF)